Haiti Feed the Children Project

 Thanksgiving Food Baskets

 Rotary Club of Homewood has been providing Thanksgiving baskets to needy families in the Homewood, Flossmoor and Glenwood communities for many years.
-This year we plan to provide many baskets with all the trimmings for a complete dinner.
+This year we work with Open Access to provide many baskets with all the trimmings for a complete dinner.
 Generous donations are made by Walt's Food Stores and members of our Club.

 We respond instantly following natural and other disasters by delivering boxes of aid to those who need it most.